deaconjs/instant_ec2/README.md

 set up your config.py, VPC, and AMIs first. see the included script run_batch.py for cluster usage

-apologies for the brief documentation. instant_ec2 has been tested extensively and works but you'll need to work with it to get it running
+instant_ec2 has been tested extensively and works but you'll need to work with it to get it running

 #      COMMAND-LINE DOC     #